SphiweMatone/data-structures-and-algorithms/data_structures/lru_cache/README.md

 # Data Structures and Algorithms

-This repository contains my implementations of core data structures and algorithms.
+This repository contains my implementations of core data structures and algorithms, with a focus on understanding how they work internally and applying them to solve problems.

 ## Goals
 - Strengthen problem-solving skills